 Between the ’80s and 90’s thanks to the dissemination of mountain bikes, bicycle sales had exponential growth.

 During the same years was set up FIAB (Federazione Italiana Amici della Bicicletta) which promotes intelligent use of the bicycle while respecting the environment.

 Both for daily commuting and to support sustainable tourism, the advantages to be gained from the use of the bicycle are numerous.

 The aspect of sustainability is very important.
 Bicycle is the most environmentally-friendly form of transport and cycling tourism is increasing exponentially helping to recover disused areas.

-FIAB has also contributed to realize two important projects of cycling tourism: Eurovelo and Bicitalia.
+FIAB has also contributed to realizing two important projects of cycling tourism: Eurovelo and Bicitalia.

-The first is an EFC project and is made of 17 cycling itineraries which crossing whole Europe and that are intented to give an alternative way to motor traffic and create transit routes for the european tourists.
+The first is an EFC project and is made of 17 cycling itineraries which crossing whole Europe and that are intended to give an alternative way to motor traffic and create transit routes for the European tourists.

-Bicitalia is intented to realize a national praticability network for long-range connections.
-The Stabily Law of 2016 has allocated 17 mln of euro for 2016 and 37 mln for 2017 and 2018 in support of Bicitalia for the implementation of four prioritised cycling routes.
+Bicitalia is intended to realize a national practicability network for long-range connections.
+The Stability Law of 2016 has allocated 17 mln of euro for 2016 and 37 mln for 2017 and 2018 in support of Bicitalia for the implementation of four prioritized cycling routes.